This article describes the installation and software upgrade process for the ShadowSnap agent.

 Datto's ShadowSnap Backup Agent protects local physical and virtual Windows machines in conjunction with Datto's business continuity appliances: SIRIS and ALTO.

-The current version of ShadowSnap is version 3.4.3.
+The current version of ShadowSnap is version 4.0.0 and requires a server reboot to finalize its install.
 It works in conjunction with ShadowProtect MSP version 5.0.1.

-ShadowProtect, as managed by the ShadowSnap remote agent, is a volume based backup solution: It backs up entire partitions, not individual files and folders.
+The ShadowSnap agent captures backups at the volume level.
+In other words, it backs up entire partitions, not individual files and folders.
 If there is data that you do not want to back up, relocate it to a separate partition, and exclude it from backup images.

 If you have an application that does not have its own VSS writer to properly freeze/thaw the application's database in the event of a VSS-aware backup, we recommend that you configure that software to use its own backup service.